-SEO and website optimization are related and both very important, but are quite different things, like Ying and Yang.
-Unfortunately, many people still don’t know the differences between them, and why it’s important to perform both for their website.
-And many people simply think website optimization is SEO just because it has the word optimization in it!
-Ultimately, conversion rate optimization is much more similar to website optimization than SEO is.
+SEO and website optimization are both very important, but are quite different things, like Ying and Yang.
+Unfortunately, many people still don’t know the differences, and why it’s important to do both for their website.
+Many simply think website optimization is SEO just because it has the word optimization in it!

 To help everyone understand this and eliminate any confusion, I have created an article explaining the differences and why it’s important for online businesses to perform both.
 To begin clarifying, let’s start with some definitions of the two.

 One of the easiest ways to help you understand the two terms, their differences and importance is to consider the official definitions of website optimization and SEO:

 Website optimization is an art that tests and improves websites to better engage and convert their visitors, by combining website testing, analytics, usability, and online marketing best practices (Source: Rich Page, from ‘Website Optimization: An Hour a Day’).

 Search engine optimization (SEO) is the process of affecting the visibility of a website or a web page in a search engine’s “natural” or un-paid (“organic”) search results (Source: Wikipedia).

 Website optimization is also often referred to as ‘conversion rate optimization’ or ‘landing page optimization’, as those form major aspects of it.

 To help clarify and distinguish between the two terms, here are the major differences between website optimization and SEO.

 - Website optimization’s primary goal is to increase conversion rates (like for sales or signups) and affects visitors after they arrive on your website.
 SEO mainly affects your visitors before they arrive on your website, in the actual search engine results pages (SERPs).

 - Website optimization won’t directly increase your traffic from search engines, unlike SEO efforts which is a primary method of doing so.